Geospatial-AI-DE/georapid-py/docs/source/index.rst

-Start with the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Start with the :doc:`usage` section for further information, including how to :ref:`installation` the Python module.

 .. note::